carlescliment/moco/README.md

     }

 What the test is saying is that the application is able to say hello.
-Looking at the inner code we see that, first, we create an application instance, then execute the method `hello` of a 'greetings_controller' service and it should return a string greeting the person passed in the first argument.
+Looking at the inner code we see that, first, we create an application instance, then execute the method `greet` of a 'greetings_controller' service and it should return a string greeting the person passed in the first argument.

 Execute the test file by running the `phpunit` command from the root folder.